Publications

 Stochastic stability is applied to the problem of exchange.
 We analyze the stochastic stability of two dynamic trading processes in a simple housing market.
 In both models traders meet in pairs at random and exchange their houses when trade is mutually beneficial, but occasionally they make mistakes.
 The models differ in the probability of mistakes.
 When all mistakes are equally likely, the set of stochastically stable allocations contains the set of efficient allocations.
 When more serious mistakes are less likely, the stochastically stable states are those allocations, always efficient, with the lowest envy-level.

-Tamar Keasar, Ella Rashkovich, Dan Cohen, and Avi Shmida.
-Foraging Bees In Two-Armed Bandit Situations: Laboratory Experiments And Possible Decision Rules.
-Discussion Papers 2000.
-Web.
-Publisher's VersionAbstract
+Tamar Keasar, Ella Rashkovich, D. C., & Shmida, A. .
+(2000).
+Foraging Bees in Two-Armed Bandit Situations: Laboratory Experiments and Possible Decision Rules.
+Discussion Papers. presented at the 10, Behavioral Ecology 13 (2002), 757-765.
+Retrieved from ' Publisher's VersionAbstract

 In multi-armed bandit situations, gamblers must choose repeatedly between options that differ in reward probability, without prior information on the options' relative profitability.
 Foraging bumblebees encounter similar situations when choosing repeatedly among flower species that differ in food rewards.
 Unlike proficient gamblers, bumblebees do not choose the highest-rewarding option exclusively.
 We simulated two-armed bandit situations in laboratory experiments to characterize this choice behavior.